Aerospace911/Roblox-Galaxy-Perfect-Warp-2.0/README.md

 ## IMPORTANT NOTE: A HIGHIER VERSION NUMBER DOES NOT MEAN IT'S BETTER.
 IT ONLY SIGNIFIES A DIFFERENT METHOD.

-One of the original Perfect Warp script made around June-August 2023
+One of the original Perfect Warp script made around March 2023

 Auto warp script from Perfect Warp 1.0 with a refined timer-based warp formula using maptheformula.ahk.